jonnicholson94/jonnicholson94/README.md

 I'm now at a stage where I can comfortably build React webapps, and I'm looking to increase the scalability / reliability of these apps through Typescript.
 Then for any backend work, I've generally used Node.js, and found it to be pretty performant on the whole.

 Most of my apps are hosted with [Vercel](https://vercel.com) and use serverless functions through them instead of a traditional backend setup.
 I've loved using serverless functions - they're easy to get going, scalable and fast, without all the hassle of creating a full backend.

-However, with my next project (emble), I'm intending to build and deploy a full backend - since it's an API.